Pwang0722/GoogleSheets_DataManagement/README.md

 ---

 ### Outline
-An example of using the FILTER function to auto-fill similar inputs across multiple worksheets and reformatting them with Apps Script.
+An example of using the FILTER function to auto-fill inputs across multiple worksheets and reformatting them with Apps Script.

 ---

 ### Ｍethod
 Take spreadsheet [Asia Content](https://danielpw.page.link/AsiaContent) as an example:
-- Fill in the data under columns A to M in the sheet titled "TITLE LIST".
-Based on the data you have filled in, a code will be generated from a formula in column N.
+- Fill in the data under columns A to M in the "TITLE LIST" sheet.
+Based on the data filled in, a code will be generated from a formula in column N.
 - There is a formula in cell B19 in the sheets titled from "1B. ###" to "13A. ###", which retrieves the codes from column N in the "TITLE LIST" sheet and automatically fills in the data based on different requirements in each sheet.

 Formula example: